z-tech/space-adventures/README.md

 # Space adventures await!

 UPDATE DEC 6, 2020:
 I made this game for/ with my friends in 2015.
-I haven't touched it since, but Heroku has helpfully kept it running ever since!
+I haven't touched it since, but Heroku has kept it running!

 You can play parts of it here: http://zitek-space-adventures.herokuapp.com/

 ## Adventure Guide